Eligibility

 How Do I “Apply” for the Greenwood Promise?

-After students and their parents sign and return their Promise Consent Form to their Guidance Counselor, the student is eligible.
-This MUST be completed during their senior year of high school to receive funds for Fall or Spring enrollment at Piedmont Technical College or another SC technical college if the program of study is not offered at Piedmont Tech.
+For technical degrees: after students and their parents sign and return their Promise Consent Form to their high school guidance counselor, the student is eligible.
+There is no formal application.
+The consent form MUST be completed during their senior year of high school to receive funds for Fall or Spring enrollment at Piedmont Technical College or another SC technical college if the program of study is not offered at Piedmont Tech.

 Where Can I Use My Scholarship?

-- The Greenwood Promise is also offering a limited number of scholarships to pursue a bachelor’s degree at Lander University in 30 specific majors.
-There are also a limited number of engineering and biochemistry degree scholarships for students who attend Clemson, USC, SC State, or the Citadel.
+• The Greenwood Promise is also offering a limited number of scholarships to pursue a bachelor’s degree at Lander University in 30 specific majors.
+There are also a limited number of engineering degree scholarships for students who attend Clemson, USC, SC State, or the Citadel.

 How Do I Maintain My Scholarship Throughout College?

-- A student must be enrolled full-time, taking a minimum of 12 credit hours of non-developmental courses per semester.
+• A student must be enrolled full-time, taking a minimum of 12 credit hours of non-developmental courses per semester for technical degrees and 30 credit hours for bachelor’s degrees.

-- A student must have a cumulative GPA of 2.0 at the end of each academic year (Fall, Summer, Spring) to be eligible for their second year.
+• A student must have a cumulative GPA of 2.0 at the end of each academic year (Fall, Summer, Spring) to be eligible for their second year for technical degrees, and a cumulative GPA of 3.0 for bachelor’s degrees.

-- A student must obtain an associate’s degree or certificate within 3 years of the date of high school graduation (Exceptions to this requirement are granted for military service.)
+• A student must obtain an associate’s degree or certificate within 3 years of the date of high school graduation, and a bachelor’s degree within 5 years of the date of high school graduation (Exceptions to this requirement are granted for military service.)

 How Much Will I Receive?